 Cucumbers are a versatile plant.
 They can grow over almost anything, climbing whatever is in reach, and the vegetables are just as versatile.
 Before you can cook, roast, bake, or boil your cucumbers, though, you have to grow them first.
-If you’re having difficulty with plants blooming but not producing, this is what you need to know.
+If you’re having difficulty with plants blooming but not producing, read on to learn about the process of pollinating cucumbers for your garden.

 Cucumber flowers need to be pollinated to produce cucumbers, but they aren’t a favorite flower of pollinators.
 This results in a lot of cucumber flowers going unpollinated, which means you aren’t getting as many cucumbers as you could be!